 Since 2000, Class Action lawsuits have been filed on behalf of persons with disabilities and there are now Court orders (Consent Decrees) which protect the rights of these persons even today.
-During the past 12 years, I have successfully filed 7 Federal Class Action lawsuits against the State of Illinois to secure funding for services and protect the legal rights for persons with disabilities, and more Class Actions will be forthcoming.
+During the past 14 years, I have successfully filed 7 Federal Class Action lawsuits against the State of Illinois and 1 Federal Class Action against the State of Colorado to secure funding for services and protect the legal rights for persons with disabilities, and more Class Actions will be forthcoming.
 In one of these cases, the United States Department of Justice, for the second time, joined with me in the lawsuit against the State of Illinois.
-In one Court filing, the Department of Justice stated, "Robert Farley is an experienced advocate . . ."
+In one Court filing, the Department of Justice stated, "Robert Farley is an experienced advocate ..."

 Simply put, people with disabilities are entitled to funding for services to address their disabling condition.
 Parents need to have the mindset that their child has an entitlement to disability services, irrespective of the cost of providing those services.
-I have clients who are medically fragile and they receive approximately \$250,000 per year for in-home community based nursing (RN/LPN) services for up to 16 hours per day.
-Another client receives funding for a group home in the approximate amount of \$170,000 per year as she requires two aides at all times.
+I have clients who are medically fragile and they receive approximately \$300,000 per year for in-home community based nursing (RN/LPN) services for up to 24 hours per day.
+Another client receives funding for a group home in the approximate amount of \$250,000 per year as she requires two aides at all times.

-\\\ Workshop Presentation covers the materials in this Book \\\
+\ \ \ Workshop Presentation covers the materials in this Book \ \ \